kenotron/kintsugi/README.md

 # Kintsugi
 A very opinionated and batteries-included application development toolkit comprising existing Javascript frameworks.
 Kintsugi combines the best of many tools to create a cohesive system to manage large and complex applications that are broken down into many packages.
+In other words, Kintsugi is to Gulp / Grunt as Google's Repo is to git.

 # Phases of a Project
-Kintsugi manages the development process into many phases.
+Kintsugi manages the development process into build lifecycle phases.
 These are:

 ## Initialization
 * Scaffold project with sample packages